For perfect ribeye steak, sear it in a super-hot cast-iron skillet on each side, then finish it in a hot oven.

 Instructions

-- Preheat your oven to 500°F. Blot the steaks dry with paper towels.
-Keeping their surface dry will help create a good crust on them.
+- Preheat the oven to 500°F. Blot the steaks dry with paper towels.
+Keeping their surface dry will help create a good crust.

 - Season the steaks on both sides and the fatty edge with kosher salt and black pepper.